F9

 How to Fix / Troubleshooting

-Safety first: Disconnect power.
-If the door is locked with dishes inside, allow the oven to cool fully before attempting manual release.
+Safety first: Disconnect the power supply.
+If the door is locked with dishes inside, allow the oven to cool completely before attempting manual release.

 - Manual release: On many Bauknecht models, a manual release lever is accessible behind the front panel or through the bottom drawer area.
 Consult the user manual.
 Gently move the lever to unlock the door.